Continental Airlines Flight 1404: Investigation

 The flight crew who flew the aircraft to Denver prior to the incident flight was also on board, though not on duty, and reported having no difficulties with the plane during their previous flight.
-It had suffered an engine failure and subsequent emergency landing in 1995, following which both engines were replaced, but was otherwise undamaged in that incident.
+It had suffered an engine failure and subsequent emergency landing in 1995, after which both engines were replaced, but was otherwise undamaged in that incident.

 Initial speculation suggested that the plane could have suffered a landing gear malfunction that might have resulted in a wheel lockup during the takeoff roll, leading to the runway excursion.
 National Transportation Safety Board (NTSB) officials said that when the takeoff began, the aircraft's engines appeared to be functioning properly, its tires were inflated, and the brakes did not appear as if they had failed or otherwise malfunctioned, concluding that the landing gear did not cause any problems.

 On July 17, 2009, focus had shifted to a possible large gust of wind or a patch of ice.
 Captain David Butler stated: "My speculation is that we either got a big, nasty gust of wind or that, with the controls we had in, we hit some ice."
 He also stated that he stopped pushing on rudder controls because they had stopped working.
 The winds were reported at about 24 to 27 kn from the northwest with gusts up to nearly 32 kn just before the airliner began its takeoff roll northward down a north–south runway.
 The 737 has a crosswind limitation for takeoff of 33 kn on a dry runway.